Ayisharya/rag-chroma-openai-evaluation/README.md

 This project is a simple Retrieval-Augmented Generation (RAG) pipeline built inside a Colab notebook.
-It loads a PDF, chunks the text, generates embeddings, stores them in ChromaDB, answers questions using OpenAI GPT-4o-mini, and evaluates the system using RAGAS with a free HuggingFace model.
+It loads a PDF, chunks the text, generates embeddings, stores them in ChromaDB, answers questions using OpenAI GPT-4o-mini, and evaluates the system using RAGAS.

 ***Features***